Erallie/voicely-text/legal/privacy-policy.md

 ## **4. Data Security**

-We take reasonable measures to protect the data stored by the bot.
+We take reasonable measures to protect the data stored by the bot:
+- **Nicknames are encrypted at rest** per Discord’s Developer Policy.
+- All temporary logs are deleted upon bot restart.

 However, **no method** of transmission over the internet is **100% secure**, and we cannot guarantee absolute protection.

 ---